ConfSlay/Typewriter.js/README.txt

-HOW DO THIS WORKS :
+HOW DOES THIS WORK :

 	1) You need :
 		- one or more html elements with class="inputTypewriter"